manse/modernlogin.modx/README.md

-# ModernLogin for MODX Revo
+# ModernLogin for MODX Evo

-Fix the login window for MODX Revo.
+Fix the login window for MODX Evo.

 ## Requirements

- * MODX Revolution 1.0.5 or greater.
+ * MODX Evolution 1.0.5 or greater.

 ## Installation